jcompiet/photoparty/README.md

-# PhotoParty: Dynamic Slideshow with Filegator Integration
+# PhotoParty: Dynamic Slideshow using Filegator to upload images

 This project is a Flask-based slideshow that automatically updates with images from a specified directory.
 Perfect for parties and events!